kontainapp/km-releases/GettingStarted.md

 ### Core dumps

-Payload running as a unikernel in Kontain V< will generate a coredump in the same cases it would have generated if running on Linux.
+Payload running as a unikernel in Kontain VM will generate a coredump in the same cases it would have generated if running on Linux.
 The file name is `kmcore` (can be changed with `--coredump=file` flag).
-You can debug witha payload  coredump as a regular Linux coredump, e.g. `gdb program.km kmcore`
+You can analyse the payload coredump as a regular Linux coredump, e.g. `gdb program.km kmcore`

 ### Live debugging - command line